AcademySoftwareFoundation/OpenImageIO/src/doc/imageinput.rst

 Data Strides
 --------------------------------

-In the preceeding examples, we have assumed that the buffer passed to the ``read`` functions (i.e., the place where you want your pixels to be stored) is *contiguous*, that is:
+In the preceding examples, we have assumed that the buffer passed to the ``read`` functions (i.e., the place where you want your pixels to be stored) is *contiguous*, that is: